scsm-ua/kirtan-guide-en/songs/yo-nanto-nanta-vaktrair-niravadhi.md

 Lord Gaurāṅga instructed His family members and followers to wear pieces of Lord Nityānanda’s kaupīna respectfully on their bodies.
-So pure and impeccable is the character of Nitāi that even if He is seen holding the hand of a Yavana’s wife and carrying a bottle of wine, nonetheless He remains supremely wor- shippable by the great demigods such as Lord Brahmā.
-Lord Nityānanda is also the desirable object of those ex- alted devotees who can steal away the heart of the Lord.
-Let us eternally worship that great personality Śrī Ni- tyānanda-chandra, who freely grants the association of Śrī Gaurāṅgadev, who is none other than Lord Krishna.
+So pure and impeccable is the character of Nitāi that even if He is seen holding the hand of a Yavana’s wife and carrying a bottle of wine, nonetheless He remains supremely worshippable by the great demigods such as Lord Brahmā.
+Lord Nityānanda is also the desirable object of those exalted devotees who can steal away the heart of the Lord.
+Let us eternally worship that great personality Śrī Nityānanda-chandra, who freely grants the association of Śrī Gaurāṅgadev, who is none other than Lord Krishna.

 #### 10